albacoretuna/how-to-annoy-a-web-developer/README.md

 References:

-* [How Do You Annoy a Web Developer?](https://www.reddit.com/r/webdev/comments/14fi4g/how_do_you_annoy_a_web_developer/) A reddit discussion which gave me some ideas after writing my first 20 pages.
+* [How Do You Annoy a Web Developer?](https://www.reddit.com/r/webdev/comments/14fi4g/how_do_you_annoy_a_web_developer/) A reddit discussion which gave me some ideas after writing my first few pages.
 I also took the title from that thread.